Vandivier/afterecon/content/2014-11-14-steve-lonegan-defining-conservatism-with-the-new-jersey-conservative.md

 ---
-title: Steve Lonegan - Defining Conservatism With The New Jersey Conservative!
+title: "Steve Lonegan - Defining Conservatism With The New Jersey Conservative!"
 date: 2014-11-14 16:09:21
 author: John Vandivier
 ---